indigetal/tutor-custom-toolkit/README.md

 1. Upload the plugin folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. The plugin will automatically initialize its custom template loader and metadata management functionality.
+3. The plugin will automatically initialize its custom functionality, including template overrides, metadata management, and backend page filtering.

 ---